-• Single/isolated instance(s) of errors or omissions in the food defense plan.
+• Single/isolated instance(s) of errors or omissions in the risk assessment or food defense plan.

-• Numerous instances of errors or omissions in the food defense plan.
+• Numerous instances of errors or omissions in the risk assessment or food defense plan.

-• Food defense plan has not been documented.
+- Food defense plan has not been documented. - There is no risk assessment.